AmirMotefaker/Sales-Data-Analysis/Customer Segmentation/README.md

     > Psychological segmentation of customers generally deals with things like personality traits, attitudes, or beliefs.
 This data is obtained using customer surveys, and it can be used to gauge customer sentiment.

+### Implementing customer segmentation leads to plenty of new business opportunities.
+You can do a lot of optimization in:

+>> 1- budgeting

+>> 2- product design

+>> 3- promotion

+>> 4- marketing

+>> 5- customer satisfaction

-- One very common machine learning algorithm that's suitable for customer segmentation problems is the K-Means clustering algorithm.
+#### One very common machine learning algorithm that's suitable for customer segmentation problems is the K-Means clustering algorithm.